-Chairman Lord claims there’s many “myths” about the Chinese company, however, admits Huawei has “failed” to address them:
+Chairman Lord has acknowledged several “myths” about the company, admitting Huawei has “failed” to properly address them:

 “There are a lot of myths that have developed around Huawei and we, as a company, have probably failed to properly address or combat them.”

 “… if you let misinformation and unproven statements stand, they will be regurgitated by your detractors, and in the end, mud sticks”, Lord adds.